 Question: "Was John the Baptist really Elijah reincarnated?"

 John did for Jesus what Elijah was to have done for the coming of the Lord, but he was not Elijah reincarnated.
-Jesus identified John the Baptist in his role as Elijah, while John the Baptist rejected the identification when asked by the religious leaders.
+Jesus identified John the Baptist as Elijah, while John the Baptist rejected that identification.
 How do we reconcile these two teachings?
-There is a key phrase in Jesus’ identification of John the Baptist as Elijah that must not be overlooked.
+There is a key phrase in Jesus’ identification of John the Baptist that must not be overlooked.
 He says, “If you are willing to accept it, he is Elijah.”
-In other words, John the Baptist’s identification as Elijah was not predicated upon his being Elijah, but rather upon people’s response to his role.
+In other words, John the Baptist’s identification as Elijah was not predicated upon his being the actual Elijah, but upon people’s response to his role.
 To those who were willing to believe in Jesus, John the Baptist functioned as Elijah, for they believed in Jesus as Lord.
 To the religious leaders who rejected Jesus, John the Baptist did not perform this function.

 © Copyright 2002-2014 Got Questions Ministries.